RyanGawryluk/BIOL362/Lab9-QC_and_intro_to_Terminal.md

 This course will not focus on complex Terminal functions, but it will be useful to know a few basic facts and commands, so that we can move around directories and list their files in Terminal and carry out commands with QIIME2 in future labs.

 **General Directory structure**

-In Linux, the file system follows a hierarchical structure, with the root directory (\"/\") at the top.
+In Linux, the file system follows a hierarchical structure, with the root directory ("/") at the top.
 Directories (folders) contain files and other directories, forming a tree-like structure.
-Users navigate this structure using commands such as \'cd\' (change directory) to move between directories.
+Users navigate this structure using commands such as 'cd' (change directory) to move between directories.

 While Linux, Windows, and macOS all have hierarchical file systems, there are differences in their structures and naming conventions.
 On a Mac using Terminal, we are using a Linux-like environment, but it's not *exactly* the same as Linux (*e.g.*, see below about file naming); however, it functions similarly.